A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Conclusion

 To advance lymphoma diagnostics toward clinical utility, larger multicenter studies with standardized protocols are essential.
-Future work should expand coverage to include rare lymphoma subtypes, incorporate stain normalization or domain adaptation techniques to improve cross-site generalization, and conduct prospective clinical validation studies.
+We only have German centers included, but larger European and worldwide initiatives are needed.
+Future work should also expand coverage to include rare lymphoma subtypes, incorporate stain normalization or domain adaptation techniques to improve cross-site generalization, and conduct prospective clinical validation studies.
 Integrating complementary modalities such as immunophenotyping data or clinical parameters may further enhance diagnostic accuracy.
 Ultimately, such systems could assist pathologists in maximizing diagnostic yield from HE-stained sections while minimizing the number of auxiliary tests required for accurate diagnosis.

-\midlacknowledgments{C.M. acknowledges funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Grant Agreement No. 866411 \& 101113551 \& 101213822) and support from the Hightech Agenda Bayern.}
+\midlacknowledgments{C.M. acknowledges funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Grant Agreement No. 866411 \& 101113551 \& 101213822) and support from the Hightech Agenda Bayern.
+L.W., S.R., R.S., and W.K. acknowledge funding by the BMBF Project Federated Digital Lymphoma Pathology (FDLP) (FKZ: 01KD2209A \& 01KD2415B).}